icecube/pisa/INSTALL.md

     ```bash
     git clone https://github.com/icecube/pisa.git $PISA
     ```
-1. Install the latest Miniforge python distribution for either Mac or Linux (as your user, _not_ as root)<br>
+1. Install the latest Miniforge Python distribution for either Mac or Linux (as your user, _not_ as root)<br>
     https://conda-forge.org/download/<br>
     * In case you declined to update your shell profile to automatically initialize conda, activate the base environment as prompted at the end.
-1. Create and activate a new conda environment, with a python version compatible with the python requirements below.
+1. Create and activate a new conda environment, with a Python version compatible with the Python requirements below.
 Using mamba as a drop-in replacement for conda:<br>
     ```bash
-    mamba create -n <ENV NAME HERE> python=3.10
+    mamba create -n <ENV NAME> python=3.10
-    mamba activate <ENV NAME HERE>
+    mamba activate <ENV NAME>
     ```
 1. Install PISA with default packages only and without development tools<br>
      ```bash